 Dandruff is actually from an overgrowth of a yeast-like fungus called Malassezia that normally lives on the scalp.
 Overgrowth can be caused by a buildup of oils, dead skin cells, and accumulated hair products.
 Whereas itchy flakes from a dry scalp can be an accumulation of dead skin cells and isn’t always a sign of dandruff.
 You can combat this by ensuring your dry scalp is hydrated and using a scalp scrub to remove the small to medium-sized dry flakes.
 You can read more about how to handle an itchy scalp here.

 On the other hand, actual dandruff is a bit larger in size, and because of its high bacteria growth, it can spread if left untreated.
 If you’re dealing with an itchy scalp, it's very important to find the root of why it’s happening.
 This constant agitation can cause an increase in hair fall, causing early-onset thinning/balding (alopecia)--regardless of gender.
-You can learn more about how to avoid hair fall here.
+You can learn more about how to avoid hair fall here or how to use apple cider vinegar for dandruff here.
 Your scalp is still skin, so it is vulnerable to outside irritants, and yet we don’t really protect it like we do our face.
 Reading up about how scalp conditions like scalp acne can actually be contributing to the alopecia levels is very illuminating-- read more here.

 We hope you learned something about your hair care routine, and how not every product works for everyone.
 Your hair and its health is something that can be overlooked, but it is just as important as your skin care routine!
 Good luck!